paynl/sdk-alliance/README.md

 ```

 ##### 12. Starting a payment for a submerchant
-Starting a payment for a submerchant is quite similar to the [SDK](https://github.com/paynl/sdk) one, however to start a payment for a sub merchant in the alliance SDK, the sub merchant Sale Location (setServiceId) has to be used.
+Starting a payment for a submerchant is quite similar to our [SDK](https://github.com/paynl/sdk) one, however to start a payment for a sub merchant in the alliance SDK, the sub merchant Sale Location (setServiceId) has to be used.
 This is <b>important</b> since this SL will indicate that the charge will be done to one of the sub merchant(s)

 ```php